tenbonks/gravBALL/README.md

     3. Check the expected message is displayed
     4. Check the game canvas is not being displayed.
     5. This is verifies it is functioning as expected.

+5. I expect the high score to be kept if the page is reloaded
+    1. Load the page.
+    2. Played the game, got a score of 1.
+    3. Reloaded the page.
+    4. The start screen displays "High Score: 1", also opened developer tools and checked under local storage to see if it was set.
+    5. Local storage "highScore" set to "1".
+    6. repeated step 2, but got a score of 7.
+    7. reloaded page
+    8. The start screen displays "High Score: 7", also opened developer tools and checked under local storage and "highScore" was set to "7".
 ---
 # Deployment